 The company’s ARPU was reported to be $1.30 from an average total user base of 769,231, and revenue generated was $1,000,000.
 In ABC Company’s latest earnings call, Marie recalls the CFO mentioning that paying customers make up 70% of the total customer base.
 The following information was compiled by Maria:

 Marie could then determine the company’s ARPPU as follows:

 The ARPPU for ABC Company is $1.86 versus its average revenue per user of $1.30.

 Usefulness of Average Revenue Per Paying User

-Average revenue per paying user (ARRPU) is seen as an extension to average revenue per user (ARPU).
-ARPPU is sometimes favored by analysts as the figure takes into consideration paying customers only.
-With that said, ARPPU is seldom reported by companies and is less commonly used as opposed to ARPU.
+ARRPU is seen as an extension to average revenue per user (ARPU).
+It is sometimes favored by analysts because the figure takes into consideration paying customers only.
+With that said, ARPPU is seldom reported by companies and is less commonly used, as opposed to ARPU.
 The ARPPU can be:

 - Used to compare among peer companies – a higher ARPPU is desirable;

 - Used in financial modeling and forecasting to generate revenue forecasts; or

 - Used to determine the profitability and revenue generation capacity of a company if analyzed on a trended basis.